Feeling Empty Inside? Understanding Emotional Emptiness and the Path to Healing

 Internalised shame or a deep sense of unworthiness

 These emotional wounds often persist well into adulthood, making it difficult to form close relationships or experience joy.
-The emotional numbness that once protected you may now be getting in the way of feeling alive and connected.

 Emotional Emptiness in Abusive Relationships